UniPoll: A Unified Social Media Poll Generation Framework via Multi-Objective Optimization: Related Work

-An alternative approach in this direction is based on Generative Domain-Adaptive Nets (GDAN \cite{yang_semi-supervised_2017}) and Generative Adversarial Networks (GAN, \cite{goodfellow_generative_2014, wang_irgan_2017}).
-Tang \textit{et al.} \cite{tang_learning_2018} harnessed these techniques to enhance QG performance by introducing a QA-specific signal into the loss function.
-Inspired by the GAN design, they employed samples generated by QG for QA training, which further boosts the QAG performance.
+An alternative approach involves Generative Domain-Adaptive Nets (GDAN \cite{yang_semi-supervised_2017}) and Generative Adversarial Networks (GAN, \cite{goodfellow_generative_2014, wang_irgan_2017}).
+Tang \textit{et al.} \cite{tang_learning_2018} used these techniques to enhance QG by introducing QA-specific signals into the loss function.
+Inspired by GANs, they utilized QG-generated samples for QA training, further boosting QAG performance.

 Nonetheless, utilizing two separate models (QA and QG) can be inefficient regarding time and computational resources.
 It may also pose challenges in coordinating their contributions to QAG tasks.
 To address the concern, Wang \textit{et al.} \cite{wang_joint_2017} suggested an integrated seq2seq framework for both QA and QG, incorporating a condition encoder to toggle between the two tasks.
 Recent advancements in pre-training have further enhanced the popularity of integrated QAG models.
 Shakeri \textit{et al.} \cite{shakeri_end--end_2020} employed a Seq2Seq framework based on the pre-trained BART transformers \cite{lewis_bart_2020}.
 They proposed a two-step, two-pass method: the system first generates a question, which is later combined with the context for a second-pass answer generation.
 A more recent work Yao \textit{et al.} \cite{yao_it_2022} adopted heuristic searching to extract candidate answers and passed them through a BART-based QG module to generate questions.